markchipman/Xabaril/README.md

 ```

 If we want to enable or disable the execution of a controller we can do it using the filter **FeatureFilter**.
+In this case, if the feature *MyFeature* is not enabled a NotFound is returned.

 ```csharp